ibkrm/aws-sa-pro-notes/docs/dr-bc/dr-compute.md

 - Public lambda function
     - can be launched from any AZs

-- Lambda Service is impated when there is a region failure
+- Lambda Service is impacted when there is a region failure